Sunday, July 23, 2023

 Tile mural dust everywhere, and I'd have to guess that extension cord coming out from under the door is what was used to power the saw that took the mural off the wall.
 Since the cord was still out here in a pile, I must have only missed seeing the mural by a day or two, as the person who removed it still hadn't come back for their cord!

 Even though it's a little dusty, here's a look at one of the papers announcing this store's closure taped to the window, directing shoppers to four other Publix stores nearby.
 Even though the store had been closed for a week by the time I got here, someone still pulled up to the store thinking it was open while I was here taking pictures.
-I thought the guy was going to say something to me since he clearly saw me taking pictures, but he didn't as seemed more annoyed that he had to drive up the road to a different Publix store!
+I thought the guy was going to say something to me since he clearly saw me taking pictures, but he didn't as he seemed more annoyed that he had to drive up the road to a different Publix store!

 Strangely enough, while everything on this side of the building was coated in a layer of white dust, someone took the time to wipe the dust away from the classic Publix logo stenciled onto the glass of the front door.
 At older Publix stores (typically late 1980's and early 1990's stores), both sides of the sliding doors would have had this emblem stenciled onto the glass.
 It's a classic Publix trait that you can still find today, however, if the doors ever get replaced or the glass breaks, the logo isn't put back on.
 For example, the logo was only on the left-side door on this vestibule entrance, meaning the glass was replaced at some point on the right-side door.